“A POLITICAL-OPPOSITION RESEARCH PROJECT”

-(May 9, 2019) — In a May 6 six-down interview with Judicial Watch host Bruce Schlessman, investigative journalist John Solomon, who, in tandem with fellow investigative reporter Sara A. Carter, has been breaking new ground in the Russia “collusion” narrative and its aftermath for more than two years, recounted an evening in March 2017 when he said he was approached unsolicited by two federal agents outside of his Washington, DC-area home.
+(May 9, 2019) — In a May 6 six-down interview with Judicial Watch host Bruce Schlesman, investigative journalist John Solomon, who, in tandem with fellow investigative reporter Sara A. Carter, has been breaking new ground in the Russia “collusion” narrative and its aftermath for more than two years, recounted an evening in March 2017 when he said he was approached unsolicited by two federal agents outside of his Washington, DC-area home.

 Solomon said that his “Russia” investigation, which has recently broadened to include alleged Ukrainian interference in the 2016 presidential election on behalf of Democrats, stemmed from a scathing report, formally titled a “Memorandum Opinion and Order,” issued by the Foreign Intelligence Surveillance Court (FISC) addressing admissions of improper unmasking of Americans’ names by the Obama regime.
-Solomon told Schlessman that at the time, the unmaskings appeared to him, at least in part, to have a connection to the 2016 presidential election.
+Solomon told Schlesman that at the time, the unmaskings appeared to him, at least in part, to have a connection to the 2016 presidential election.

 On July 25, 2017, Solomon wrote in a column for The Hill, where he is now executive vice president for video:

 The National Security Agency and FBI violated specific civil liberty protections during the Obama administration by improperly searching and disseminating raw intelligence on Americans or failing to promptly delete unauthorized intercepts, according to newly declassified memos that provide some of the richest detail to date on the spy agencies’ ability to obey their own rules.